Skip to content

 • The category determines activation: Cat.
 1 = automatic float-free release (hydrostatic release unit HRU, sometimes called "zafe"), Cat.
 2 = manual activation.

-• The key features in 2026: GNSS (fast position), AIS (local tracking by nearby vessels), RLS (Galileo acknowledgment), NFC (testing/configuration via the app).
+• The key features in 2026: GNSS (fast position), AIS (local detection by nearby vessels), RLS (Galileo acknowledgment), NFC (testing/configuration via the app).

 • A beacon that is not coded or registered is a beacon that slows down — or loses — your rescue.
 This is the issue we handle most often in the workshop.